Meizu M8

 The Meizu M8 is a Windows CE-based 3.4" smartphone.
 It is often regarded as having a Chinese iPhone-like design, with similar features and UI, running a version of Microsoft Windows CE 6 with a modified GUI similar to the iPhone.
-It was created after the success of Meizu's 2 MP3/MP4 players — the M6 Mini Player and the M3 Music Card.
-The phone was delayed several times due to not meeting Chinese cellular phone guidelines.

 Announcement dates

 CEO Jack Wong announced the Meizu M8 four days after the announcement of the iPhone, as a direct competitor.
-The product was set for a November release, but later released for public testing in April, 2007, in Shenzhen and Guangzhou, drawing positive reviews.
+The product was set for a November release but was later released for public testing in April 2007, in Shenzhen and Guangzhou, drawing positive reviews.